juliannie/Git-Commands/README.md

 To push new local file, go to github and create new empty repo with name <newRepo> and copy SSH adress <SSH address>

-git remote add origin <SSH address> --> create connection between local and github repo (only necessary once)
+git remote add origin "<SSH address>" --> create connection between local and github repo (only necessary once)

 git remote -v --> check all remote repositories connected to this repo